BramDeCneudt/JavaVersionManagerForWindows/README.md

 This script will make it possible to easily switch between different java versions installed onto your Windows machine.

- **Disclaimer:** you will still need to install the different versions of java onto your machine and add them to the script, the script only handles changes to the class path.
+You will still need to install the different versions of java onto your machine and add them to the script, the script only handles changes to the env path.

-**This script won't work if you have a java version path on System level, remove this one first otherwise the script won't work**
+This script won't work if you have a java version path on System level, remove this one first otherwise the script won't work.

 # Installation